whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-07-Serendipity-by-Little-Lace-Box-Subscription-September-2015-Review.md

 <DT>Mindful Minerals - Get Even Dead Sea Exfoliating Cleanser</DT>
 <DD>Travel Size 1.75 oz., Value $2.49</DD>
 </DL>
 <p>This cleanser is formulated to stimulate cell turnover, decongest pores and helps even out your skintone.
-It's also naturally anti-microbial and anti-bacterial which may be beneficial to people who suffers from acne.</p>
+It's also naturally anti-microbial and anti-bacterial which may be beneficial to people who suffer with acne.</p>

 <br>